-Grapefruits are the sparkling high notes of the winter season.
+Grapefruits are the beauties of the winter season.
 The fruit bins, at some of our favorite produce markets, are stacked with the bright white, yellow, pink and deep red colors of grapefruits.
 Being of different colors and having different tastes ranging from acidic to sweet, grapefruits have a variety of health benefits (and risks!).

 Good for the body, but….